 11. Q. What ingredients can be used in making mead?

 A. The basis of all meads is honey, water and yeast.
 After that there are no restrictions.
 The Romans started experimentation with adding fruit and a wide variety of herbs and spices.
-Since those times other ingredients have included flower petals, coffee beans, vanilla beans, maple syrup, chili peppers and even wine vinegar.
+Since those times other ingredients have included flower petals, coffee beans, vanilla beans, maple syrup and even chili peppers.

 12. Q. I’ve never heard of mead.
 How popular is it?